 And it was investigated by the Justice Department.

-And basically they cherry-picked out the files of that case, which by the way, I'm sure were put to bed a long time ago.
+And basically, they cherry-picked out the files of that case, which, by the way, I'm sure were put to bed a long time ago.

-The justice, this was not an active case of the Justice Department.
+This was not an active case of the Justice Department.

-They did it because, as the judge, Judge Ellis III rightly pointed out, that the whole purpose was it wasn't about Russia Trump collusion.
+They did it because, as the judge, Judge Ellis III, rightly pointed out, that the whole purpose was it wasn't about Russia-Trump collusion.

 It was to get Manafort to put the screws to Manafort.

-So hopefully Manafort sings against Donald Trump.
+So hopefully, Manafort sings against Donald Trump.

 And the judge saying this has nothing to do with the mandate.

-You know, all they had to do was call the attorney and say, uh, yeah, we're outside the door.
+You know, all they had to do was call the attorney and say, yeah, we're outside the door.

 Can you please open the door?